 Career opportunities: provides a springboard into a diverse range of related industries sharing technologies with the electrotechnology industry.
 Skill areas within the industry include the use and management of computer networks, manipulation of wireless communications, ability to analyse the amounts of data collected by smart devices and closer involvement in electricity generation.
-With additional training and experience, future employment opportunities may include electronics technician, computer assembler, and data communications technician.
+With additional training and experience, future employment opportunities may include electronics technician, computer assembler, date technician, air comditioning and refigeration mechanics.